 Sendible integrates with a number of systems and applications such as Facebook, Twitter, Instagram, Google Analytics, WordPress, Pinterest, Canva, Tumblr, Google Drive Flickr, Google Plus, Dropbox and more.

 GDPR Update: Sendible has updated their terms and policies agreement as per the new GDPR guidelines.
 The website has clearly mentioned all the steps they have taken to make their platform GDPR compliant.
 To review the changes you can visit here.

-This is a social community and moderation tool that helps businesses manage all their social media accounts from a single dashboard.
-AgoraPulse is user-friendly, flexible and has a top-notch customer support.
+This social media marketing software is a social community and moderation tool that helps businesses manage all their social media accounts from a single dashboard.
+AgoraPulse is user-friendly, flexible and has top-notch customer support and a top choice of social media tools for digital marketing agencies.
 The tool ensures the user doesn’t miss a tweet, comment or even a message.

 AgoraPulse is well-equipped with tools that help gather critical data such as statistics and reporting necessary to devise quality social media campaigns.

 > Agency features